Telepact/telepact/README.md

 as numbers.
-Because an encoding is in play, clients and servers need to agree on what numbers represent which fields all throughout the API. gRPC and other conventional RPC frameworks accomplish this by having the clients and servers both base their field ids on the same information at code generation time by leaking these ABI field ids into the API schema itself.
+Because an encoding is in play, clients and servers need to agree on what numbers represent which fields all throughout the API. gRPC and other conventional RPC frameworks accomplish this by having the clients and servers both base their field ids on the same information during code generation by leaking these ABI field ids into the API schema itself.
 Unfortunately, this adds an unusual cognitive burden for developers designing such APIs, because they now need to guard against interface drift between the API and the ABI, typically by